Parent or Caregiver

 Once the school, parent or caregiver, and employer are in agreement, an Australian Apprenticeship Support Network provider will need to organise having the Training Contract signed by all parties.

 The training provider will deliver the off-the-job training component of the ASbA, in accordance with the Training Plan they have developed.

 Changes to the training contract must be communicated to all parties.
 Changes can include time-off from work to cancellation of the ASbA.

-If you haven't completed your apprenticeship or traineeship at school, all you and your employer need to do is contact the Apprenticeship Network provider that signed you up to change your status from school-based to full-time or part-time.
+If you haven't completed your apprenticeship or traineeship at school, you will need to change to part- or full-time in your apprenticeship or traineeship.
+This may happen automatically, but you and your employer may need to contact the Australian Apprenticeship Support Network provider who signed you up.